shreyabirthare/public_lab2/README.md

 ### Communication

-We have specified that the front-end services should provide REST APIs to the client, but it's up to you to decide how the microservices talk with each other.
-You can use REST API, RPC, RMI, raw socket, etc.
+We have specified that the front-end service should provide a REST interface to the client, but have asked you to design the interfaces exposed by the two backend micro-services.
+As noted above, you can use REST API, RPC, RMI, gRPC, raw sockets, etc.

 ### Concurrency